 - Whether suicidal thoughts constantly plague you or are passing in nature

 The reason why a chat operator may ask this information is to determine whether you are in immediate danger.
-If you are seconds away from harming yourself, obviously emergency personnel will be summoned if at all possible.
-Therefore, if you chat with someone and are feeling reasonably in control of your behavior, then do let the person know.
+If you are seconds away from harming yourself, obviously emergency personnel will be summoned if possible.
+Therefore, if you chat with someone and are feeling reasonably in control of your behavior, let the person know.
 Let them know you're not feeling immediately suicidal but just want to talk about your depression and ways to control symptoms.

 Don't be alarmed if the counselor asks for contact information, just in case you get disconnected.
 This is a case of an internet problem occurring, and so you won't feel abandoned if you're having an intensive conversation.
 Of course, this is an optional feature and the main draw of all these online depression services is that you won't be ordered to provide any personal information you don't feel comfortable sharing.

 Remember suicidal urges are not the only reason to have a chat.
 Many subjects log in to talk about major or minor depression, and perhaps even stress-related depression caused by family problems, work problems, relationships issues, money problems, and so on.

 What about the option for a depression forum run by users vs. a depression hotline chat service?
 In most instances, talking with other online visitors suffering from depression is a beneficial practice.
 You can share ideas, talk about your similar experiences, and share what has helped you in the past.